-From creative canapés and cocktails, to vegan catering and street food vans, these are the top wedding food trends for 2021…
+From sustainable farm-to-table dining and vegan grazing boards to traditional three-course extravaganzas and street food vans, these are the top wedding food trends for 2022.

-While 2020 saw many brides-to-be press pause on their wedding plans, and although the new lockdown measures haven’t exactly got the new year off to a roaring start, we’re wilfully looking ahead to a year of celebrations and weddings in abundance.
-And our cravings for all those wedding breakfasts and canapés are really kicking in.
+While 2021 saw many brides-to-be press pause on their wedding plans, 2022 is THE year of weddings – and our cravings for all those wedding breakfasts and canapés are really kicking in.

-We’ve consulted to catering experts up and down the UK, to get their insight on what we’ll be eating at weddings in the year ahead.
+We’ve consulted experts up and down the UK to get their insight on what we’ll be eating at weddings in the year ahead.

 Three Courses of Indulgence

-Events and wedding caterers, Caviar & Chips Catering got their team of expert, creative chefs together and looked into their fortune-telling mixing bowls to come up with some delicious predictions for wedding food trends in 2021.
+Events and wedding caterers Caviar & Chips Catering got their team of expert, creative chefs together and looked into their fortune-telling mixing bowls to come up with some delicious predictions for wedding food trends in 2022.

 Looking to put a twist on your dessert display?
 “A Sgroppino station is a great way to go,” says Joanna Mood from Zafferano.
 “This Venetian concept combines a cocktail and dessert – we predict espresso martini tiramisus are going to be huge.”

-Orange is also set to make a splash, predicts James Shelbourne, co-founder of gin distillery Silent Pool.
-“Earlier this year we saw a spike in coloured gins, with pink driving the charge.
-Next year, however, brands will move away from artificially sweetened flavourings, and we’ll see a rise in the rich and decadent – this is where orange will come into its own.”
+Orange will continue making a splash, predicts James Shelbourne, co-founder of gin distillery Silent Pool.
+“Brands will move away from artificially sweetened flavourings, and we’ll see a rise in the rich and decadent – this is where orange will come into its own.”

-Having experienced a resurgence (thanks to Harry and Meghan’s 2018 nuptials), bowl food now means lighter, healthier dishes, like sushi and burrito bowls, are appearing as one of 2021’s top wedding food trends.
+Having experienced a resurgence, bowl food now means lighter, healthier dishes, like sushi and burrito bowls, are appearing as one of 2022’s top wedding food trends.

 Eliza Caminada from The Social Pantry suggests that its rise in popularity – aside from its royal-wedding-menu status – is down to flexibility: “People always want to try something different, and with so many dietary needs to cater for, this style of eating allows guests to choose what works for them.”